laroche/arm-devel-infrastructure/docs/DebianAmd64.md

 virsh shutdown debian01
 # Hard shutdown of a guest system:
 virsh destroy debian01
 # Delete a guest system completely.
-Sometimes you need to remove the harddisk then manually:
+Sometimes you need to remove the hard disk then manually:
 virsh undefine debian01
 # qemu-img to handel disk images and convert them.
 ```